chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 ### Search Documents

+Chat is powerful; however, there are times when you need to simply search for something.
 Search is a powerful feature of this solution.
 We use [mdBook](./tool-mdbook.md) to publish your work instructions and make them easily accessible to everyone in your organization.

 Here are the ways or searching: